Meet our SACA collective

 After having the opportunity to do TOP (Tertiary Orientation Program) at Preston Tech, Joe completed a Diploma of Design at Preston Institute of Technology that enabled him to have a career working as a Graphic Designer in various studios and eventually entering the world of graphics in television.

-Joe lived and travelled outside of Australia from mid 1986 until late 1987.
+Joe lived and traveled outside of Australia from mid 1986 until late 1987.

 Joe went back to study in 1997 and graduated with an Advanced/Associate Diploma of Electronic Design and Interactive Media.
 This enabled him to work in Higher Ed in a learning and teaching capacity.
 Joe also has a Diploma in Sustainability.